Journey to the Far Side of the Sun: Retrospective reviews

-The Film4 website gives Doppelgänger two-and-a-half stars out of five, summing it up as "an occasionally interesting failure".
+The Film4 website gives the film two-and-a-half stars out of five, summing it up as "an occasionally interesting failure".
 The review praises the effects and costume design but judges the subplots about Hassler's treachery and the Rosses' marital problems to be unnecessary distractions from the main story.
 It also questions the originality of the premise and the depth of the writing: "Anderson's has to be the cheapest alternate Earth ever.
 Whereas audiences might expect a world where the Roman Empire never fell or the Nazis won World War II, here the shocking discovery is that people write backwards.
 That's it".
 A similar view is expressed by Gary Westfahl, who describes the setting as "the most boring and unimaginative alien world imaginable".

+Reviewing the film for Sight & Sound in 2021, Robert Hanks called the story "compellingly weird" even if "the pacing is dreadful [...] the dialogue wince-making [and] the science utterly implausible."
+He also noted the film's inclusion of various "Anderson obsessions" like "huge supranational organisations, spies with bizarre gadgets, futuristic cars, and odd close-ups of hands performing intricate tasks", adding that it was "perhaps a shame Parrish didn't imprint himself more firmly on the material".